YottaDB/YDBDoc/MessageRecovery/errors.rst

 IGNBMPMRKFREE, Ignoring bitmap free-up operation for region rrrr (dddd) due to concurrent ONLINE ROLLBACK

-Run Time Information: A multi-node KILL bit map cleanup operation detected a concurrent online rollback in region rrrr mapped to database file dddd, and abandoned the cleanup, possibly leaving incorrectly marked busy errors.
+Run Time Information: A multi-node KILL bit map cleanup operation detected a concurrent online rollback in region rrrr mapped to database file dddd and abandoned the cleanup, possibly leaving incorrectly marked busy errors.

 Action: If there are incorrectly marked busy errors, match them with this cause and clean them up using DSE.